-Make slow recovery times a thing of the past.
+Make slow recovery times and muscle soreness a thing of the past.
 Shake up a 2-in-1 Probiotic Protein Shake.

 3. Combining carbs + protein aids in muscle repair.

-Another contributing factor to muscle recovery is protein availability.
+Another contributing factor to muscle soreness recovery is protein availability.
 Muscle fibers, or myofibrils, become damaged as muscles are worked.
 The splitting of myofibrils allows for muscle growth, but the body must have an adequate supply of protein for repair.3 Consuming protein after a workout increases muscle protein synthesis, allowing for this necessary tissue repair.

 Since exercise increases amino acid uptake, protein ingestion is most effective immediately following a workout.

 While protein plays a critical role in muscle repair, it also contributes to an increase in glycogen synthesis when ingested with carbohydrates.
 These two macromolecules together increase the rate of glycogen storage by about 38 percent.1 This evidence suggests that protein shakes containing both protein and carbohydrates are an effective way to refuel the body following a workout.

 The takeaway: The right protein at the right time speeds up recovery

 If you want to maximize your workout and improve body composition, supplying your body with essential nutrients to promote muscle soreness recovery is everything.4 Quicker repair of muscle tissues via protein supplementation can help reduce delayed onset muscle soreness (DOMS) and prepare you for your next workout.2 But carbs are necessary too.